Aliases for PDGFRB Gene

 Previous GeneCards Identifiers for PDGFRB Gene

-This gene encodes a cell surface tyrosine kinase receptor for members of the platelet-derived growth factor family.
+The protein encoded by this gene is a cell surface tyrosine kinase receptor for members of the platelet-derived growth factor family.
 These growth factors are mitogens for cells of mesenchymal origin.
-The identity of the growth factor bound to a receptor monomer determines whether the functional receptor is a homodimer or a heterodimer, composed of both platelet-derived growth factor receptor alpha and beta polypeptides.
+The identity of the growth factor bound to a receptor monomer determines whether the functional receptor is a homodimer (PDGFB or PDGFD) or a heterodimer (PDGFA and PDGFB).
+This gene is essential for normal development of the cardiovascular system and aids in rearrangement of the actin cytoskeleton.
 This gene is flanked on chromosome 5 by the genes for granulocyte-macrophage colony-stimulating factor and macrophage-colony stimulating factor receptor; all three genes may be implicated in the 5-q syndrome.
-A translocation between chromosomes 5 and 12, that fuses this gene to that of the translocation, ETV6, leukemia gene, results in chronic myeloproliferative disorder with eosinophilia. [provided by RefSeq, Jul 2008]
+A translocation between chromosomes 5 and 12, that fuses this gene to that of the ETV6 gene, results in chronic myeloproliferative disorder with eosinophilia. [provided by RefSeq, Aug 2017]

 GeneCards Summary for PDGFRB Gene

 PDGFRB (Platelet Derived Growth Factor Receptor Beta) is a Protein Coding gene.
-Diseases associated with PDGFRB include Myofibromatosis, Infantile, 1 and Basal Ganglia Calcification, Idiopathic, 4.
-Among its related pathways are Glioma and Immune response IL-23 signaling pathway.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is FGFR1.
+Diseases associated with PDGFRB include Premature Aging Syndrome, Penttinen Type and Kosaki Overgrowth Syndrome.
+Among its related pathways are RET signaling and Downstream signaling events of B Cell Receptor (BCR).
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is PDGFRA.

 Tyrosine-protein kinase that acts as cell-surface receptor for homodimeric PDGFB and PDGFD and for heterodimers formed by PDGFA and PDGFB, and plays an essential role in the regulation of embryonic development, cell proliferation, survival, differentiation, chemotaxis and migration.
 Plays an essential role in blood vessel development by promoting proliferation, migration and recruitment of pericytes and smooth muscle cells to endothelial cells.
 Plays a role in the migration of vascular smooth muscle cells and the formation of neointima at vascular injury sites.
 Required for normal development of the cardiovascular system.
 Required for normal recruitment of pericytes (mesangial cells) in the kidney glomerulus, and for normal formation of a branched network of capillaries in kidney glomeruli.
 Promotes rearrangement of the actin cytoskeleton and the formation of membrane ruffles.
 Binding of its cognate ligands - homodimeric PDGFB, heterodimers formed by PDGFA and PDGFB or homodimeric PDGFD -leads to the activation of several signaling cascades; the response depends on the nature of the bound ligand and is modulated by the formation of heterodimers between PDGFRA and PDGFRB.
 Phosphorylates PLCG1, PIK3R1, PTPN11, RASA1/GAP, CBL, SHC1 and NCK1.
 Activation of PLCG1 leads to the production of the cellular signaling molecules diacylglycerol and inositol 1,4,5-trisphosphate, mobilization of cytosolic Ca(2+) and the activation of protein kinase C. Phosphorylation of PIK3R1, the regulatory subunit of phosphatidylinositol 3-kinase, leads to the activation of the AKT1 signaling pathway.
 Phosphorylation of SHC1, or of the C-terminus of PTPN11, creates a binding site for GRB2, resulting in the activation of HRAS, RAF1 and down-stream MAP kinases, including MAPK1/ERK2 and/or MAPK3/ERK1.
 Promotes phosphorylation and activation of SRC family kinases.
 Promotes phosphorylation of PDCD6IP/ALIX and STAM.
 Receptor signaling is down-regulated by protein phosphatases that dephosphorylate the receptor and its down-stream effectors, and by rapid internalization of the activated receptor.